CodingTrain/website-archive/_CodingChallenges/166-ascii-image.md

     web_editor: 'DhdqcoWn4'
 ---

-Let's make Ascii image art in p5.js together!
-We'll be using ascii characters to display images, weather info, and camera input!
+Let's make ASCII art in p5.js together!
+In this video, I demonstrate a variety of techniques for translating the pixels of an image into text and finish with rendering video as text ASCII characters in a DOM.